vickmuir/Backup/multivaulting.md

 3. Locate and click the link for the server in question.
 4. Under **Device Details**, click **Storage**.
 5. When the Storage section opens up, scroll down to **EVault**, and click **Add**.
-6. In the **Order EVault** dialog box that opens, select the remote vault location by clicking its entry in the pull-down list.
+6. In the **Order EVault** window, select the remote vault location by clicking its entry in the pull-down list.
 7. Select the size of the storage amount, then click **Continue**
 8. Check the **I have read the Master...** box and click **Place Order**.